 The last days have been for me more of an emotional rollercoaster than usual.

 The endless valley in front of me is not giving a flying f*ck about my emotions, my problems, about me.
 About you neither.

-So I take a step back and evaluate the seriousness of the problems that we lose our mind over and over on a regular basis.
+So, I take a step back and evaluate the seriousness of the problems that we lose our mind over and over regularly.

-By vagabonding around the world you also learn that you don’t matter.
-In a good way.
-The world was long before you here, and will be here long after you.
+By vagabonding around the world, you also learn that you do not matter in a good way.
+The world was here long before you and will be here long after you.

 I know the fact that you feel sad or happy or anxious is important.
 But is it really?